LispCookbook/cl-cookbook/emacs-ide.md

 ### Exporting symbols

-Slime provides a shortcut to add export declarations to your package, effectively exporting it, or on the contrary un-exporting it.
+Slime provides a shortcut to add export declarations to your package, effectively exporting one or many symbol(s), or on the contrary un-exporting it.

 **C-c x** (*slime-export-symbol-at-point*) from the `slime-package-fu`
 contrib: takes the symbol at point and modifies the `:export` clause of